Glacier Bay Transportation

 Ships also stop at Icy Strait Point (Point Sophia), which is located in Hoonah, 25 miles from Gustavus.
 Because you are too far away to take advantage of our services, we suggest you contact them for for day trip excursions in the area.

-Alaska Airlines has one flight daily between Juneau and Gustavus during the summer months, arriving Gustavus at 4:50 PM and departing back to Juneau at 5:30 PM.
+Alaska Airlines has one flight daily between Juneau and Gustavus during the summer months, arriving Gustavus late afternoon.
 See the Alaska Airlines website for the current schedule.

 Please note, if you are planning on going up bay the next day on the tourboat for a drop off, this flight arrives too late to meet us in Bartlett Cove for the 5:00 PM instruction.

-For paddlers considering an extra day in Bartlett Cove to organize their trip, or those planning to kayak up bay through the Beardslees, an Alaska Airlines arrival will allow you to meet with us the following day, at the 9:00 AM, 2:00 PM or 5:00 PM instruction.
-Please call our office to discuss these options.
+For paddlers considering an extra day in Bartlett Cove to organize their trip, or those planning to kayak up bay through the Beardslees, an Alaska Airlines arrival will allow you to meet with us the following day at the 9:00 AM or 5:00 PM instruction.
+Please email or call our office to discuss these options.